siefkenj/IBLODEs/book/typst/modules/module5-exercises.typ

         ],
       )

-      3d slope fields are possible, but hard to interpret.
+      Three dimensional slope fields are possible, but hard to interpret.
       This is a slope field for the Foxes--Rabbits model.